alankrantas/microbit-micropython-cookbook/README.md

 display.scroll(b)
 ```

-## Calcuate a list of prime numbers
+## Calcuate a List of Prime Numbers

+Prime numbers (except 2, 3) are either 6n - 1 or 6n + 1.

 ```python
 from microbit import display